 HVAC emergency in Chicago?
 Call Bernie's Heating & A/C Service now!
 Same-day service available for all heating and cooling emergencies.

 24-hour AC repair service gets your cooling system back on fast when it breaks down during peak summer heat.
-No after-hours fee—same pricing day or night.
+No after-hours fee - same pricing day or night.
+We dont charge extra just cause its 2am.

-Before you call us—or anyone—take these steps to stay safe and possibly fix the problem yourself.
+Before you call us - or anyone - take these steps to stay safe and possibly fix the problem yourself.
+Alot of times its something simple.

 Set it to COOL mode, set temp to 68°F (well below room temperature).
 If nothing happens after 5 minutes, move to step 2.
 (10-15% of "emergency" calls are thermostats set to OFF or HEAT mode.)